 Corey joined the PRGE team after he met John Hancock a few years ago.
 They discussed rare games, systems, and how he found the rare items.
 Corey has been a long time supporter of vintage, retro, classic and Americana notions.
 In his spare time, Corey enjoys cars, sports, movies and music.
 Corey's passion for American pop culture, natural ability to find almost anything for anyone, and a large collection of records, video game gear and other rarities inspired him to open up a variety store in 2009.

-As the proud store owner of Classics in Kelso, Washington, Corey provides locals with nostaliga for the pop culture items of their youth.
-Classics is located at 201B Allen St. in Kelso, Washington and can be reached at 360-747-2393.
+As the proud store owner of Classics and Oddities in Kelso, Washington, Corey provides locals with nostaliga for the pop culture items of their youth.